utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 ## Goal

-Our goal here is to become familiar with Terminal and the Bash commands to move around and access different folders on your computer.
+Our goal here is to become familiar with a terminal and the Bash commands to move around and access different folders on your computer.

-We'll also create our class folder, which you will use for the rest of the semester.
+We'll also create your class folder, which you will use for the rest of the semester.

 ## pwd